matiaslanzi/LittleEngine/README.md

 Added make file

 Messy for now, I am working on cleaning it to continue development.
+I got rid of all empty classes, you know the ones you put there as placeholders for your dreams.

 In the mean time I wrote a [mini version of the engine MicroEngine](https://github.com/matiaslanzi/MicroEngine) to be able to quickly prototype or visualize.

 Oh and there is no make file, I use to compile this with a bash script, duh! so I'm getting into make now where I should be getting acquainted with Cmake.
 But I really want to have the make basics down.